SABGla/SABGla.github.io/README.md

 ### New Theme Page

 Go to /themes and copy paste "themes_TEMPLATE.html", rename appropriately, and populate with information.
 Then go to /themes/themes.html and add a link to the newly created theme (see file for examples); finally, go in header.html, and add a new reference to your theme page in the navigation bar.
+Try and make sure it's alphabetically ordered.

 ### New Project